 See Related: Best Maui Itinerary to Follow

-Blue Ridge Mountains, USA
+26. Blue Ridge Mountains, USA

 Contribution by Lovicarious

-The Blue Ridge is aptly named for its distinctive bluish color resulting from an organic compound that is released into the air by the specific trees and plants in the area.
+The Blue Ridge Mountains are located in the eastern United States, extending 550 miles from southern Pennsylvania through Georgia.
+The Blue Ridge is aptly named for its distinctive bluish color resulting from an organic compound released into the air by the specific trees and plants in the area.

-Thousands of visitors are drawn to the parkway each fall to take in the beauty of the autumn foliage when the blueish tint is overcome by fiery tones of red and yellow making for unbelievable photos.
+Thousands of visitors are drawn to the parkway each fall to take in the beauty of the autumn foliage when the blueish tint is overcome by fiery tones of red and yellow, making for unbelievable photos.

+Exits along the length of the parkway allow visitors to descend into the surrounding towns to enjoy the Appalachian and the Great Smoky Mountains’ art, culture, and cuisine.
+Don’t miss regional staples, including biscuits and gravy, apple cider donuts, and country-fried steak.
 Other notable attractions along the Blue Ridge Mountains include the whimsical Mabry Mill, Great Smoky Mountains Railroad, and Luray Caverns, the largest caverns in the eastern USA.

 Contribution by Unstoppable Stacy Travel

-Sedona, Arizona, dubs itself as The Most Beautiful Place on Earth, and people from all over the world come to experience its mesmerizing splendor, soul-nourishing outdoor spaces and healing power.
+Sedona, Arizona, dubs itself “The Most Beautiful Place on Earth,” and people from all over the world come to experience its mesmerizing splendor, soul-nourishing outdoor spaces, and healing power.

-Today visitors to Sedona, located in the Southwest USA, 117 miles north of Phoenix, can see remanents of picturesque prehistoric dwellings with spiral petroglyphs depicting ancient journeys.
+Today, visitors to Sedona, located in the Southwest USA, 117 miles north of Phoenix, can see remnants of picturesque prehistoric dwellings with spiral petroglyphs depicting ancient journeys.

-Renowned resorts include L’Auberge de Sedona with OTT creekside dining; Enchantment Resort with its lauded destination spa, Mii amo; and Hilton Sedona Resort at Bell Rock, Sedona’s only golf and spa resort.
+Renowned resorts include L’Auberge de Sedona with creekside dining; Enchantment Resort with its lauded destination spa, Mii amo; and Hilton Sedona Resort at Bell Rock, Sedona’s only golf and spa resort.

-Hierve el Agua, Oaxaca
+28. Hierve el Agua, Oaxaca, Mexico

 Contribution by Cultures Traveled

 As the water slowly flows over the edge of the pool and down the cliff face, the minerals have collected over thousands of years to form a petrified waterfall that looks as if it has been frozen in time.
 It’s one of only two in the world and an amazing site in and of itself.

 After you’ve soaked in the pool and pondered over the unusual rock formations in the ground, enjoy one of the nearby hikes for spectacular views of the waterfall from a different angle.